amoadel1/Traffic-Light-Control-System-Raspberry-Pi-Pico/README.md

 ## Overview

-This project presents the design and implementation of a Traffic Light Control System using the Raspberry Pi Pico W and CircuitPython.
-The system allows the user to enter the green light countdown using a 4×4 keypad.
-The entered value is displayed on a dual 7-segment display, while the yellow and red phases operate using fixed countdown values.
-The system continuously repeats the traffic light sequence after initialization.
+This project presents the design and implementation of a Traffic Light Control System using Raspberry Pi Pico W and CircuitPython.
+The system allows the user to enter a countdown value for the green traffic light using a 4×4 keypad.
+The countdown is displayed on a dual 7-segment display, while the yellow and red phases operate using fixed durations.
+After initialization, the traffic light sequence repeats continuously.

 ---